apache/openwhisk-deploy-kube/docker/README.md

   * docker-pull - performs a 'docker pull' for action runtimes specified in runtimesManifest format -- used to prefetch action runtime images for invoker nodes
+  * invoker-agent - worker node invoker agent -- used to implement suspend/resume and log consolidation ops for a remote invoker
   * openwhisk-catalog - installs the catalog from the project incubator-openwhisk-calalog to the system namespace of the OpenWhisk deployment.